 Add a handful of greens to your dinner plate and drizzle with olive oil.

-Chop up an assortment of fruit and store in the fridge for an easy peasy snack.
+Chop up an assortment of fruit and store in the fridge.

 Stash a small container of unsalted mixed nuts and dried figs in your backpack for a pinch.